Tsunamis - 6 of 7

 Tsunamis FAQs - 7 Found

-Although both are sea waves, a tsunami and a tidal wave are two different and unrelated phenomenona.
+Although both are sea waves, a tsunami and a tidal wave are two different and unrelated phenomena.
 A tidal wave is the wave motion of the tides.
-A tidal wave is a shallow water wave caused by the gravitational interactions between the Sun, Moon, and Earth.
-(Tidal wave was used in earlier times to describe what we now call a tsunami.)
+A tidal wave is a shallow water wave caused by the gravitational interactions between the Sun, Moon, and Earth. ("Tidal wave" was used in earlier times to describe what we now call a tsunami.)
 Tsunamis are ocean waves triggered by large earthquakes that occur near or under the ocean, volcanic eruptions, submarine landslides, and by onshore landslides in which large volumes of debris fall into the water.